WoofGrrrr/file-system-broker/README.md

 ## How to Use FileSystemBroker

-To use the FileSystemBroker, an extension can use the FileSystemBrokder API to be found in;
+To use the FileSystemBroker, an extension can use the FileSystemBroker API to be found in:

          modules/FileSystemBroker/filesystem_broker_api.js

-Information about how to use this API can be found below in the README file in modules/FileSystemBroker
+Information about how to use this API can be found below and in the README file in modules/FileSystemBroker

 <br>

-ALTERNATIVELY, an extension can  use FileSystemBroker directly by sending a command message to this extension by calling the Web Extension function:
+___ALTERNATIVELY___, an extension can  use FileSystemBroker directly by sending a command message to this extension by calling the Web Extension function:

          browser.runtime.sendMessage(extensionId, message)